Travel

 Depending on where you are staying in Manila, it’s likely that your easiest option is to, once again, get a taxi.

-You can wait safely while they can pick you up from your accommodation and take you directly to the ferry port.
+You can wait safely while they pick you up from your accommodation and take you directly to the ferry port.
 Grab Taxi is your best option unless your hostel knows any local taxi companies that can offer a better price.

-If you are already exploring the main sights of Manila, such as Fort Santiago, Manila Cathedral or San Agustin Church, you can walk directly to Manila Ferry port.
+If you are already exploring the main sights of Manila, such as Fort Santiago, Manila Cathedral, or San Agustin Church, you can walk directly to Manila Ferry port.
 These places are less than 3km from the port so you can walk in 30-40 minutes, which is a similar amount of time as public transport.

 It’s not the most pleasant walk (particularly with all your bags), so understandable if you opt for another option.